WestDRI/wgpages/content/julia/julia-02-threads1.md

 ```

 When launched from this interface, these four threads will run on two CPU cores on the login node -- more of a
-concurrent (than parallel) run, especially considering the number of people logged into Cassiopeia's login node right
+concurrent (than parallel) run, especially considering the number of people logged into Uu's login node right now.
+Soon,
-now.
-Soon, when doing benchmarking, we'll switch to running Julia inside Slurm jobs on compute nodes, but for now let's
+when doing benchmarking, we'll switch to running Julia inside Slurm jobs on compute nodes, but for now let's continue on
-continue on the login node.
+the login node.

 Let's run our first multi-threaded code: